Point72 Asset Management L.P. Sells 328,500 Shares of MINISO Group Holding Limited (NYSE:MNSO)

+A number of other large investors have also recently made changes to their positions in the business.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of MINISO Group by 5.8% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 3,580,189 shares of the company’s stock worth $85,996,000 after acquiring an additional 197,329 shares during the last quarter.
+Matthews International Capital Management LLC increased its position in shares of MINISO Group by 5,893.4% in the first quarter.
+Matthews International Capital Management LLC now owns 2,996,700 shares of the company’s stock valued at $71,981,000 after acquiring an additional 2,946,700 shares during the period.
+Schroder Investment Management Group purchased a new position in shares of MINISO Group in the fourth quarter valued at about $58,763,000.
+FIL Ltd increased its position in shares of MINISO Group by 16.1% in the first quarter.
+FIL Ltd now owns 1,188,478 shares of the company’s stock valued at $28,547,000 after acquiring an additional 164,413 shares during the period.
+Finally, New Silk Road Investment PTE Ltd. increased its position in shares of MINISO Group by 253.8% in the first quarter.
+New Silk Road Investment PTE Ltd. now owns 803,315 shares of the company’s stock valued at $19,295,000 after acquiring an additional 576,276 shares during the period.
+10.38% of the stock is owned by hedge funds and other institutional investors.

-Separately, Zacks Investment Research raised shares of MINISO Group from a “sell” rating to a “hold” rating in a research report on Wednesday, July 21st.
+Separately, Zacks Investment Research upgraded shares of MINISO Group from a “sell” rating to a “hold” rating in a research report on Wednesday, July 21st.

+MINISO Group (NYSE:MNSO) last posted its quarterly earnings data on Tuesday, May 18th.
+The company reported $0.52 EPS for the quarter, topping the consensus estimate of $0.37 by $0.15.
+The business had revenue of $340.28 million for the quarter.
+Research analysts anticipate that MINISO Group Holding Limited will post 0.12 EPS for the current fiscal year.

 MINISO Group Company Profile